werner291/GeoMesh/doc/algorithms.md

         c is changed to the value of *middle*.
         A[c_new][match] == 0 is still true since c_new == middle and A[middle][match] == 0.
         d is unmodified, so A[d][match] == 1 is still true.
-        The loop guard guarantees that c_old < d + 1.
+        The loop guard guarantees that c_old + 1 < d.
 Therefore:
             c_new = middle = floor( (c_old + d) / 2 )
                 < floor( ((d-1) + d) / 2 )
                 = floor( (2*d-1) / 2 )